openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/vmware_dvs_test_plan.rst

 Test environment, infrastructure and tools
 ==========================================

-Following configuration should be used in the testing:
+The following configuration should be used in the testing:

 * 1 physnet to 1 DVS switch (dvSwitch).

-Other recommendation you can see in the test cases.
+Other recommendation are in the test cases.

 **************************************
 Evaluation Mission and Test Motivation
 **************************************

-Project main goal is to build a MOS plugin that integrates a Neutron ML2 Driver For VMWare vCenter DVS.
-This will allow to use Neutron for networking in vmware-related environments.
-The plugin must be compatible with the version 9.0 of Mirantis OpenStack and should be tested with sofware/hardware described in `product compatibility matrix`_.
+The main goal of the project is to build a MOS plugin that integrates the Neutron ML2 Driver For VMware vCenter DVS.
+This will allow to use Neutron for networking in VMware-related environments.
+The plugin must be compatible with the version 9.0 of Mirantis OpenStack and should be tested with the software/hardware described in `product compatibility matrix`_.

 See the VMware DVS Plugin specification for more details.

 Evaluation mission
 ==================

-* Find important problems with integration of Neutron ML2 driver for DVS.
+* Find pressing issues with the integration of Neutron ML2 driver for DVS.
-* Verify a specification.
+* Verify the specification.
-* Provide tests for maintenance update.
+* Provide tests for the maintenance update.
 * Lab environment deployment.
-* Deploy MOS with developed plugin installed.
+* Deploy MOS with the developed plugin installed.
 * Create and run specific tests for plugin/deployment.
-* Verify a documentation.
+* Verify the documentation.

 *****************
 Target Test Items